 There have been some successful uses of energy stored in the ground to heat homes and buildings, notably by the Cold Climate Housing Research Center in Fairbanks and the Anchorage-based Cook Inlet Housing Authority.
-Though different from the traditional geothermal energy associated with volcanoes or hot springs, ground energy, those building-heating systems fall in the general geothermal category.
+Though different from the traditional geothermal energy associated with volcanoes or hot springs, those building-heating systems fall in the general geothermal category.

 In Unalaska, the Makushin geothermal sponsors believe that despite past false starts and current risks, their project will be the next breakthrough that switches out fossil fuels for geothermal energy.